tejasmasurkar01/tejasmasurkar01/README.md

 👋 Hi there!
+I'm Tejas Masurkar,

+Passionate data science student📊

-I'm Tejas Masurkar, a passionate data science student📊🔬 with a thirst for knowledge and a love for turning data into actionable insights.
+🔬 with a thirst for knowledge and a love for turning data into actionable insights.

 🎓 B.E. in Computer Science & Engineering

 🏛️ GH Raisoni College of Engineering, Nagpur 🌍

 🔍 Passionate about turning data into insights |

 🧠 Currently honing my skills in: